Queensland Seller Disclosure Laws (From 1 August 2025)

 Do I need a Seller Disclosure Statement?

-- Transfers between co-owners or boundary realignments.
+- Transfers between co-owners: Including boundary realignments.

-Consequences for Non-Compliance
+Consequences for non-compliance

 Conclusion